Corey Bailey

 Another big killer is heat, regardless of the type of drive.
 Many external drives are

-In the end, we are all in the data migration business.
+So, in the end, if you own a computer, you’re in the data migration business.

 Keep your archival storage media up to date and check it once a year or so.